 We ended up having to build a retaining wall against the fence that we didn’t plan for.
 Since we were building a step under our sliding patio doors, we had to construct the retaining wall first.
 Back again we went to the stone yard to get the proper retaining wall system!

 Retaining blocks have ledges that stack together, so you really can’t stack them wrong!

 In the end, the retaining wall was a nice addition; it frames the privacy screens we built beautifully!

-Be sure NOT to cement the edges down: I know this from experience.
-If there is no flexibility at the point where the pavers meet the top of the poured cement retaining wall, these stones could crack and/or heave.
-The best option is to adding some flexible caulking under the edge of each tile (where it meets up with the rim of the wall) to hold them down and prevent them from gradually shifting forward over the edge.
+Be sure NOT to cement the edges down on top of the concrete.
+If there is no flexibility at the point where the pavers meet the top of the poured cement retaining wall, the stones could crack and/or heave.
+The best option is to adding some flexible caulking under the edge of each paver (where it meets up with the rim of the wall) to hold them down.
+This will help prevent them from gradually shifting forward over the edge.
 If the pavers do happen to ease forward over the years, you can reapply some caulk and stick them back down.

 Phase Two – Hardscape and Softscape:

 (Top up the base, grade away from the house for water drainage, set paving stones and fill in with polymeric sand, shop again – for plant material and pond accessories, install rock garden and plant garden).

 After nature took its course and compacted our initial layer of HPB stone, we topped it up in the Spring and did our final tamping and grading.